avianlabs/paxos-go/docs/StablecoinConversion.md

 `func (o *StablecoinConversion) HasMetadata() bool`

 HasMetadata returns a boolean if a field has been set.

+### GetRecipientProfileId

+`func (o *StablecoinConversion) GetRecipientProfileId() string`

+GetRecipientProfileId returns the RecipientProfileId field if non-nil, zero value otherwise.

+### GetRecipientProfileIdOk

+`func (o *StablecoinConversion) GetRecipientProfileIdOk() (*string, bool)`

+GetRecipientProfileIdOk returns a tuple with the RecipientProfileId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRecipientProfileId

+`func (o *StablecoinConversion) SetRecipientProfileId(v string)`

+SetRecipientProfileId sets RecipientProfileId field to given value.

+### HasRecipientProfileId

+`func (o *StablecoinConversion) HasRecipientProfileId() bool`

+HasRecipientProfileId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)